Pidakkozhi Koovunna Noottandu: Plot

-The story revolves around a paying guest home run by Chinthamani Ammal who is a determined misandrist due to a failed love affair.
-Only misandrists are allowed as paying guests.
+The story revolves around a paying guest home, run by Chindamani Ammal who is a determined misandrist due to a failed love affair with a man named Vishnunarayanan.
+Only misandrists are allowed as paying guests, with men being strictly prohibited from entering the premises.
+This also makes the guest home and its occupants, a source of gossip and interest for others in their neighborhood.